Makae/rxjs-insights/docs/article.md

 ```

 ### Pipes
 Pipes are used to connect 2 observables together.
-You can chain observables to gether which results in the data stream beeing processed by one observable after another.
+You can chain observables together which results in the data stream beeing processed by one observable after another.
 In RxJS there are a lot of useful *operator* functions help you work with the data events beeing emitted by the *root* observable.

 #### Example of using pipes
 As you can see below, pipes are a handy way to setup the plumbing of your Observables.
 When you use the built-in *operator* functions you can easily manipulate and filter the data of your event stream.